| java.lang.Object | ||

 Whether auto-white balance (AWB) is currently setting the color transform fields, and what its illumination target is.

-This control is only effective if android.control.mode
+This control is only effective if android.control.mode is AUTO.

 When set to the ON mode, the camera device's auto-white balance